 It's also worth mentioning the highly regulated domains where Registry rules require “provide appropriate jurisdictional authorities with the capability at their option and at no cost to make designations in the WHOIS record relevant to the registrant’s organizational status in the registrant’s jurisdiction.”
 It should provide more accurate data.

-The Whois accuracy of domain names that utilize Privacy and Proxy Services is in misty
+The Whois accuracy of domain names that utilize Privacy and Proxy Services is unknown

-Regarding the Whois accuracy of domain names that utilize Privacy and Proxy Service, ICANN's criteria is whether the P/P service provider's contact information listed in public Whois is accurate, not whether the contact information of the behind registrant which is processed by the P/P service provider, is accurate.
-This is a deviation from the end user of Whois perspective.
+Regarding the Whois accuracy of domain names that utilize Privacy and Proxy Service, ICANN's criteria is whether the P/P service provider's contact information listed in public Whois is accurate, not whether the underlying registrant data which is processed by the P/P service provider, is accurate.
+This is a deviation from the end user perspective.

-Even so, Whois data relating to domain names that utilize P/P services was not touched upon by WHOIS ARS project.
+Even so, the underlying registrant data was not touched upon by WHOIS ARS project.
 According to WHOIS ARS Contractual Compliance Metrics, all tickets relating to known Privacy/Proxy service were closed before 1st Notice.

 According to the written briefing of ICANN, although ICANN Contractual Compliance receives and processes WHOIS inaccuracy complaints regarding domain names that utilize P/P Services, it does not identify the proportion of complaints this represents.
 Due to the absence of an accreditation system for P/P service providers, ICANN Contractual Compliance deems it difficult to automate the accurate identification of domain names subject to P/P services in WHOIS inaccuracy complaints.

-As such, the accuracy of the contact information behind a domain name utilizing P/P service has not been tested at all.
+As such, the accuracy of the contact information behind a domain name utilizing P/P service in unknown to this subgroup.

 The measures taken so far are not sufficient to reduce Whois inaccuracy